maoberlehner/markus-oberlehner-net/content/blog/network-stubs-and-timers-with-nightwatch-and-cucumber.md

 date = "2018-03-18T11:05:31+02:00"
 title = "Network Stubs and Timers with Nightwatch.js and Cucumber.js" description = "Learn how to mock API requests and Timers with Nightwatch.js and Cucumber.js to efficiently test single page applications." intro = "In my previous article about automated acceptance testing with Cypress I explored the possibilities of the `cy.route()` and `cy.clock()` commands.
-Because I fell in love with how easy it is to stub network requests and manipulate JavaScript timeout functions (like `setTimeout` and `setInterval`) with those two commands, I began to feel bad about not having those possibilities in Nightwatch.js und Cucumber.js powered acceptance tests..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
+Because I fell in love with how easy it is to stub network requests and manipulate JavaScript timeout functions (like `setTimeout` and `setInterval`) with those two commands, I began to feel bad about not having this functionality in Nightwatch.js und Cucumber.js powered acceptance tests..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
 +++

 In my previous article about [automated acceptance testing with Cypress](https://markus.oberlehner.net/blog/automated-acceptance-testing-with-cypress-and-vue-network-stubs-and-timers/) I explored the possibilities of the `cy.route()` and `cy.clock()` commands.
-Because I fell in love with how easy it is to stub network requests and manipulate JavaScript timeout functions (like `setTimeout` and `setInterval`) with those two commands, I began to feel bad about not having those possibilities in Nightwatch.js und Cucumber.js powered acceptance tests.
+Because I fell in love with how easy it is to stub network requests and manipulate JavaScript timeout functions (like `setTimeout` and `setInterval`) with those two commands, I began to feel bad about not having this functionality in Nightwatch.js und Cucumber.js powered acceptance tests.

 Making the switch to Cypress in all of my projects, isn't possible for two reasons: changing your testing framework isn't a small task to begin with and furthermore, full blown support for the Gherkin syntax is a must have in my book.
-So I started to think about possibilities for how to integrate network stubs and mock timers into my existing Nightwatch.js and Cucumber.js powered test setup.
+So I started to think about ways of how to integrate network stubs and mock timers into my existing Nightwatch.js and Cucumber.js powered test setup.

 In the following article I'll show you a basic approach for mocking XHR requests and JavaScript timers, in combination with a Nightwatch.js and Cucumber.js powered test workflow.
 I'll not go into too much detail about the general Nightwath.js configuration, if you're interested in that, you can checkout the [GitHub repository for this article](https://github.com/maoberlehner/network-stubs-and-timers-with-nightwatch-and-cucumber) or one of [my previous articles about this topic](https://markus.oberlehner.net/blog/tags/acceptance-tests/).